tapcartinc/custom-block-templates/Judge.me Review Widget Block/README.md

 ## Setup Instructions
 > Reach out to your Tapcart rep if you have any questions while configuring this Custom Block

-### 1. Enable Platform-independent Review Widgets from Shopify Admin
+### 1. !!IMPORTANT!!
+Enable Platform-independent Review Widgets from Shopify Admin
 1. Go to your JudgeMe app in Shopify Admin
 2. In your JudgeMe app go to Settings > Integrations > Developers > Platform-independent Review Widgets
 3. Enable the toggle.